Sil-Per/silvia-site/content/research.md

 ---------------------------
 ## Work in progress

-### Roads and food security in Sub-Saharan Africa
+### Roads and child health in Sub-Saharan Africa
-With Luisito Bertinelli, Evie Graus, Jean-Francois Maystadt.
+With Luisito Bertinelli, Evie Graus, Jean-Francois Maystadt. [(WP HERE)](http://hdl.handle.net/2078.1/306384)

 This paper examines the impact of road access on food security in Sub-Saharan Africa from 1980 to 2012.
 Using geolocated data on child malnutrition and road networks, we assess the broader consequences of road infrastructure, balancing economic gains from accessibility against potential drawbacks such as ecological damage, land-use change, and dependence on external actors (e.g., pressure on smallholder farmers).
 To address endogeneity, we adopt an instrumental-variable approach, constructing fictitious road networks based on the inconsequential units framework.
 Our findings indicate that the benefits of roads outweigh their costs: proximity to paved roads significantly improves food security for young children.
 The main mechanisms are increases in healthcare utilization, household wealth, and cropland area, while market expansion points to the early stages of structural transformation.